 My hope is that I can help lead you onto a path of living fearlessly by loving powerfully.
 That I may encourage you and help you to find the clarity and courage to follow your purpose, your bliss.
 To inspire and help you uncover who you were born to be.
 To wholeheartedly believe it and embrace it.
 To find the wisdom and courage to live it.
 And to ultimately share with others your unique expression of this time you call your life.

 I am leading by example and I invite you along as you embark on your adventure of discovery and transition to be yourself and live your truth, each and every day.

 If you aren't familiar with my story, I welcome your visit to my About page.
 The current chapter of my "Be Yourself" journey has been unfolding since 2014.
 I moved forward with this site guided only by heart-centered intuition, long before I had a plan or any real means for offering assistance beyond the content of this site.
 The "My Hope" section above has been on the homepage from the beginning, and I have lived up to "leading by example," driven by two persistent questions.
 "What feeds me?" and "How can I help?"
-The result was nearly a year of formal training in ontological coaching and the creation of my coaching business at carlgodlove.com.
-My market focus is executive and leadership coaching, but I coach individuals as well, many in the midst of, or looking to make changes in their life or career, even when they have no conscious idea what that looks like.
+The result was nearly a year of formal training in ontological coaching and the creation of my coaching business.
 In the end, it is about helping the person in front of you find their way to a better future, regardless of the context.
-"Coaching to the human soul" is the best description of ontological coaching I've heard.
-That's what I do now.
-That's what I love.
-It's how I'm loving powerfully.
-It's why I'm living fearlessly.
+Julio Olalla, co-founder of ontological coaching, calls it "coaching to the human soul."
+Perfect.
+I’ll leave it at that.